LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

-Home > Wellness Resources > Health Library > Cervical Collars
+Home > Be Healthy > Health Library > Cervical Collars

 Hard collars are rigid and are usually made from plastic.
 They hold the head and neck very still.
 They are usually only used after major surgery or a serious injury, such as a broken neck.